Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 ## More Opportunities for Researchers
  -   For researchers: increased visibility for them and their research, more citations (introduce dialogue), compliance with funding requirements for open practices, chance to make connections, exchange, and collaborate.
 Greater opportunity for advancement.
 Authors may receive early media coverage based on their research.
 Particularly important for early career researchers.
  Example: Sammie is now doing their honours thesis and is publishing notes on OSF - the research attracts the attention of a well-established professor working in the area Sammie is interested in -- this professor suggests taking Sammie on as a graduate student at his/her institution, and offers some helpful advice as well. -- create dialogue

 ## Technological Advancement
+**This helps OS.
+Is it a benefit of OS?**
  -   Introduction of new technologies, platforms, and publication media.
  - e.g. Geodisy project from Open Science in Practice [https://researchdata.library.ubc.ca/find/geodisy/](https://researchdata.library.ubc.ca/find/geodisy/)
 - make up practical application --> dialogue?
 - contact Mark and Paul re: their lightning talk on Geodesy?
 There was a good example of a friend's research being helped by Geodesy.
 Can't find my notes on this (dang!!)

 ## Many Hands Make Light Work